Kylescottw/pulse-api/README.md

 ### About

-A REST API for an email and sms notification system
+A email and sms notification system

 ### Local Development